rdkcentral/tasecureapi/docs/rfcs/accepted/0007-hardening-memory-operations/README.md

 many layers and effort should be done to track and sanitize memory transactions all the way down.

 Memory types depend on the system and the platform as there are no standard memory ranges that are either secure or unsecure.
-It can't be solved without the help of an information from the system the code is executed on.
+It can't be solved without the help of information from the system the code is executed on.
 The top level idea here is to implement similar logic as the Linux kernel does when copying memory back and forth with userland -- with functions, a la copy_from_user(), copy_to_user().

-The recommendation is to define an interface that provides the memory type to of a given memory block.
+The recommendation is to define an interface that provides the memory type of a given memory block.
 For instance 'get_memory_type(address, size)' could return an enum from a list like {Shared, SecureDataPath, SecureStack, SecureHeap, Invalid} and so forth.
-This would be a porting interface that integrator partners to implement.
+This would be a porting interface that integrator partners implement.
 Note that, this routine shall check that all of the bytes from 'address' through 'size' bytes are all inside of a given memory type.
-In other words, crossing memory types shall return an invalid result.
+In other words, operations crossing memory types shall return an invalid result.
 Then depending on the intent of a given memory operation, routines could add allowed memory transaction sanitization.
 For instance 'cache_from_ree_to_tee(source, destination, size)' would verify that the buffer starting at 'source' over 'size' bytes is entirely inside of a memory type 'Shared', as it is